No passwords, no registration, no paywalls, no popups, no AI

 finishing.com - Pine Beach, New Jersey

 DEAR SIR, I JUST TO HELP YOUR PROBLEM IN ACID ZINC PLATING AS FAMILIAR TO ME AND I SHOULD ENCOUNTERED THESE BEFORE.
-ANYWAY I'm A TECHNICIAN IN ANY KIND OF PLATING,THE BEST THING YOU TO DO IS JUST ONLY PUT 5g PER LITER ACTIVATED CARBON AND 5g PER LITTER zinc dust [affil link] .THEN YOU FILTER IN AND OUT AND BE SURE THAT THE BATH WAS TOTALLY CLEAN.AFTER THAT YOU PUT BRIGHTER BASE ON THE SUPPLIER REQUIREMENT.
+ANYWAY I'm A TECHNICIAN IN ANY KIND OF PLATING,THE BEST THING YOU TO DO IS JUST ONLY PUT 5g PER LITER ACTIVATED CARBON AND 5g PER LITTER zinc dust on eBay or Amazon [affil link] .THEN YOU FILTER IN AND OUT AND BE SURE THAT THE BATH WAS TOTALLY CLEAN.AFTER THAT YOU PUT BRIGHTER BASE ON THE SUPPLIER REQUIREMENT.

 LUDIVECO G PEREZ